 Video battery life is disappointing, on the other hand, yielding just over an hour of continuous 4k video recording.
 The camera can also frequently overheat and shut down during recording when using the highest video quality settings.

-When using a static focus point and moving the camera with your subject, as opposed to letting the camera's AF track them automatically, AF is a lot more reliable.
+When using a static focus point and moving the camera with your subject, as opposed to letting the camera's AF track them automatically, the AF-C is a lot more reliable.
 You can get plenty of usable and in-focus shots when using the camera this way, which is especially useful in scenarios in which you can reliably predict a subject's movement.

 The Fujifilm X100V doesn't have any image stabilization.
 Thankfully, the short focal length of its lens and the fast f/2 aperture make it relatively easy for most people to capture stable handheld shots.
 Even without stabilization, you can get fairly clear images at relatively slow shutter speeds.
+That being said, stabilization performance can vary depending on how steady your hands are.

 Dynamic range is great on the Fujifilm X100V.
 It can capture a wide range of highlight and shadow detail at its base ISO of 160, which is great for high-contrast scenes.
 With less available light, there's a drop-off in usable dynamic range, but overall, it's very good.